 If you are part of the latter set of folks, then I am speaking to you.
-Here at The it Crowd, supporting local business and helping our communities is top of mind.
+Here at The It Crowd, supporting local businesses and helping our communities is top of mind.
 We also want to be sure we are taking steps for our business and the companies we are responsible for to continue to succeed.
 We are becoming clear on how to make sure we use this time wisely.
-We know these actions will help us not only get through this time, but will most definitely make us a stronger company coming out of this craziness.
+We know these actions will help us not only get through this time but will most definitely make us a stronger company coming out of this craziness.

 Top 10 priorities we are focused on during this time:

 First and foremost, we are working on getting a hold of people – these are our clients, vendors, networking partners, and any other relationships we have.
 We are asking questions about how they are doing; we are being raw and honest with what is going on with us, and we are genuinely asking if they need help.
 Not because we are trying to sell marketing – but because we are genuine human beings and are concerned for our fellow man.

 - Assessing where to start

 With quite a few changes in our economic climate, our new work environments, and just wrapping our heads around what is going on- we are first sitting down to assess where to start.
 We are taking some self and company evaluations to get a list of action items and deliverables we do have control over and now have the time to complete.